 The world is (luckily) bigger than academia.

 Listen to my podcast on public procurement (and take your first steps in Dutch?).
 New episodes come out every month since January 2019.
-Since May 2018, I write a monthly column at Gemeente.nu on procurement, government and market, competition and anything else that needs attention.
+Since May 2018, I write a column at Gemeente.nu on procurement, government and market, competition and anything else that needs attention.
 I am currently a board member of the Dutch Association for Public Procurement law (NVvA) and an editor of Tijdschrift Aanbestedingsrecht en Staatssteunrecht (Dutch journal for public procurement and state aid law).
-Previously, I was part of the national committee on ‘Beter Aanbesteden’ (Better Procurement), which is initiated by the Dutch ministry of Economic Affairs and Climate.
+Previously, I was part of the national committee on ‘Beter Aanbesteden’ (Better Procurement), which was initiated by the Dutch ministry of Economic Affairs and Climate.
 Also, I was an invited member of the NEVI and NVvA committees that were in charge of preparing for the new EU public procurement Directives.

 Life before all of this was (also!) quite good.

 I worked as an assistant professor (2018-2021) and a phd candidate (2012-2018) at Utrecht University.
 I also read law at Utrecht University and Copenhagen University and graduated with honours.
 Subsequently, I briefly worked at Boekel de Nerée, a lawfirm in The Netherlands, and at Lander & Rogers, a lawfirm in Australia, and but returned to the Netherlands to pursue my PhD.

 Still interested in some of my publications?